 This post may contain affiliate links.
 Please read my Privacy and Disclosure Notice for more information.

-According to the founder, this is the last year they are hosting InCoWriMo, otherwise known as International Correspondence Writing Month which is February.
-Basically the challenge is to embrace letter writing by writing and sending a card, letter, or postcard every day for the month of February.
+February is International Correspondence Writing Month.
+The challenge is to embrace letter writing by writing and sending a card, letter, or postcard every day for the month of February.
 You can create a list of people to send to or follow the recommendations of someone else’s challenge, such as the one featured on the Goulet Pen Company’s recent post, How To Participate in InCoWriMo 2020.

 Here’s a link to the updated 2020 InCoWriMo (Thanks, Mia!).